alicraigmile/trello2paper/README.md

 Configuration
 -------------

+* To make trello2paper work for you, you'll need a API Key from Trello.
+Get yours from https://trello.com/app-key and add it to config.json.
-You can change the HTTP port in config.json
+* You can change the HTTP port in config.json.

 Further reading
 ---------------